 Roughly 69.3% of the educators at University of California - Los Angeles are full-time and get normal office hours, so they should be more accessible to help.
 Every additional year of college causes students to increase their debt, so UCLA's strong 73.9% graduation rate is definitely a plus.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit University of California - Los Angeles' scorecard.

 Any student pursuing a degree in Anthropology has to take a look at University of Florida.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.

 Washington University in St Louis is a great option for students pursuing an Anthropology degree.
-After graduation, Anthropology students typically earn about $41,079 in the first five years of their career.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 First-year students are not required to live on-campus at Washington University in St Louis.
 This college has a high retention rate, with 96.0% of freshmen returning for their 2nd year.
 Check out all of Washington University in St Louis' rankings to learn more about the college.

 Every student who is interested in Anthropology needs to look into University of California - Santa Cruz.
 Students who graduate from the Anthropology program earn about $26,400 in their early career salary, and $26,400 in their mid-career salary.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.